-6 X 103 cases/yr X 500 people = 1.5 X 10-2 cases of cancer/yr 2 X 108 people the statistics and risk estimate drawn therefrom has therefore led the Task Group to have serious reservations about their validity.
-The Task Group holds the opinion that such estimates cannot be used in any definitive way to draw conclusions on whether current radiation standards are too high or too low or as a basis for decision-making relative to resettlement of Enewetak Atoll.
+Lack of confidence in extrapolation of high dose and dose rate effects into the very low dose and low dose rate situation, consideration=ofthe fact that for alternatives being considered for cleanup and rehabilitation, most of the exposure to whole body and in fact to all organs comes from internal emitters wherein the shape of the dose-effect curve is most uncertain, and lack of confidence in the statistics and risk estimate drawn therefron the led the Task Group to have serious reservations about their validity.
+The Task Group holds the opinion that such estimates can not be used in any definative way to draw conclusions on whether current radiation standards are too high or too low or as a basis for decision making relative to resettlement of Enewetak Atoll.
 While the risk associated with doses at the level of current standards is possibly not zero, it is viewed as being very low as described by FRC, ICRP, and NCRP.
 The basic FRC standards, conservatively applied, are viewed as suitable for Enewetak rehabilitation provided there is also a serious and concerted effort to keep exposures as low as practicable.